The Sign of Three: Plot

 While finally beginning his toast to the couple, Sherlock suddenly freezes, recalling that Tessa had known John's middle name (Hamish).
-Aware that John hates and never uses it, he deduces that Tessa had seen it in a wedding invitation.
-Sherlock concludes that all the women had worked for Sholto in various capacities and were bound by confidentiality.
-The Mayfly Man had courted them to find and attack Sholto, and plans to strike at the wedding.
+Aware that John hates and never uses it, he deduces that Tessa could only have seen it on the wedding invitation.
+Sherlock concludes that all the women had worked for Sholto in various capacities and were bound by confidentiality agreements.
+The Mayfly Man had courted them to find and attack Sholto and plans to strike at the wedding.
 Sherlock slips a note to Sholto, who locks himself in his hotel room and arms himself.
 Sherlock, John, and Mary race after him but he refuses to open the door until Sherlock finds the solution.
 He deduces that the Bloody Guardsman case is linked to Sholto's and pinpoints the military uniform both wore as the common link.
 Sherlock deduces that Bainbridge had been stabbed while on duty, with a stiletto-type blade through his belt, which being worn tightly around the waist, prevented him from feeling his injury and also held the flesh together, so damage did not take effect until he removed it.
 Upon hearing this explanation, Sholto considers suicide by releasing his belt and bleeding to death.
 Sherlock persuades him not to, primarily because it would be cruel to do at John's wedding.
 Sholto then opens the door and requests medical assistance.

 Sherlock has Lestrade apprehend the wedding photographer and identifies him as Jonathan Small, the Mayfly Man, deducing he was the only person who could have stabbed Sholto.
 Small's brother had been one of the men killed under Sholto's command, and he stabbed Bainbridge as practice for this murder.
-After the arrest the wedding reception resumes and Sherlock plays the violin for John and Mary's first dance.
+After the arrest the wedding reception resumes, and Sherlock plays the violin for John and Mary's first dance.
 Afterward he quietly reveals to them that he has observed Mary's "increased appetite, change in taste perception, and sickness in the morning, the signs of three", revealing she is pregnant.
 Sherlock calms them by explaining that they will make great parents since they've had plenty of practice with him.
 Despite the happy revelation, the episode ends on a bittersweet note.
 Sherlock leaves the reception alone upon realizing that his relationship with John will never be the same again.